peteroskovich/Spring-blog/README.md

 2) This will create  runnable jar in the `target` directory:

-* `target/shop-0.0.1-SNAPSHOT.jar` launch and it will start the spring application
+* `target/shop-0.0.1-SNAPSHOT.jar` launch it and it will start the spring application